buildit/gravity-ui-web/src/styleguide/_patterns/00-particles/05-logos-and-icons/00-svg-symbols.md

 ## Consuming SVG symbols

-`gravity-ui-sass` provides all the logos and icons shown here, as SVG `<symbol>` elements in the `symbols.svg` file.
+`gravity-ui-web` provides all the logos and icons shown here, as SVG `<symbol>` elements in the `symbols.svg` file.
 The contents of that file must be _inlined_ into your HTML document.

 Then, whereever individual logos or icons need to be displayed, you can do so using the following markup: